Snowflake-Labs/schemachange/README.md

 folder `--modules-folder`.
 This allows common logic to be stored outside of the main changes scripts.
 The [demo/citibike_demo_jinja](demo/citibike_demo_jinja) has a simple example that demonstrates this.

-The Jinja autoescaping feature is disabled in schemachange, this feature in Jinja is currently designed for where the output language is HTML/XML.
+The Jinja auto-escaping feature is disabled in schemachange, this feature in Jinja is currently designed for where the output language is HTML/XML.
 So if you are using schemachange with untrusted inputs you will need to handle this within your change scripts.